-Laetacara curviceps is a small, peaceful South American cichlid that was once a popular aquarium fish.
-Today, more colorful and “exciting” species garner hobbyist attention and Laetacara curviceps is not commonly seen.
+Laetacara is a genus of small, peaceful South American cichlids that are somewhat popular aquarium fish.
+Laetacara curviceps was once highly prized as an aquarium fish but today, more colorful and “exciting” species garner hobbyist attention and Laetacara curviceps is not commonly seen.
 While they aren’t dramatically colored, they have a subdued beauty and are great in a planted community tank.
 They are easy to keep and breed and are excellent for novices.
 However, be careful when selecting their tank mates.
 They are easily bullied by more aggressive fish, even those that are much smaller.

-Laetacara curviceps is one of six species in the genus.
-Historically they were described under several names in the genus Aequidens and were commonly called acaras.
+Laetacara curviceps is one of six species in the genus which were described under several different names in the genus Aequidens and were commonly called “Acaras”.
 The name acara was and still is, applied to many different cichlids including these dwarfs.
 Today, a number of larger cichlids use acara in their common name including; electric blue acara, port acara, black acara, and many others.

 Although there are no known varieties of L. curviceps, there are several species that are similar in appearance.
 Some of these are occasionally offered for sale but most are very rare in the hobby.
 The described species in the genus in 2022 are: